Posets arising as 1-skeleta of simple polytopes, the nonrevisiting path conjecture, and poset topology

 Now to a topological consequence of the above results.

-\begin{thm} Let $P$ be a simple polytope and let $\bf{c}$ be a generic cost vector such that the directed graph $G(P,\bf{c})$ is the Hasse diagram of a poset $L$.
-Then each open interval $(u,v)$ has order complex that is homotopy equivalent to a ball or a sphere.
-Thus, $\mu_L (u,v)$ equals $0, 1, $ or $-1$ for each $u\le v$. \end{thm}
+\begin{thm} Let $P$ be a simple polytope and let $\bf{c}$ be a generic cost vector such that the directed graph $G(P,\bf{c})$ is the Hasse diagram of a lattice $Q$.
+Then each nonempty open interval $(u,v)$ has order complex that is homotopy equivalent to a ball or a sphere.
+Thus, $\mu_Q (u,v)$ equals $0, 1, $ or $-1$ for each $u\le v$. \end{thm}